 The first GPe phone to emerge, announced at the Google I/O developer conference in May 2013 and released around a month later for $650.
 Samsung's stock Android device features the same hardware as the regular (Snapdragon 600-powered) Galaxy S4, with T-Mobile and AT&T LTE support.
 There's a 5-inch 1080p SuperAMOLED display, a 13-megapixel rear camera and 16 gigabytes of storage, backed up by microSD expandability.
 There's also a removable 2,600mAh battery, making the GS4 the only Google Play phone with a replaceable battery.

 Check out our review for the lowdown on the GPe GS4.
-Buy now in Google Play.
+Buy now on Google Play.

 The Google Play edition HTC One (M7) was announced shortly after Google I/O 2013 and released alongside the Galaxy S4 in late June, priced $599.
-This aluminum-clad beast comes with 32GB of internal memory but no removable storage and a fixed 2,300mAh battery, and support for AT&T and T-Mobile LTE, but not AWS HSPA+, potentially limiting its T-Mobile coverage.
-Hardware-wise, it's identical to the developer edition HTC One sold by HTC, only with Google's software in place of HTC Sense.
+This aluminum-clad beast comes with 32GB of internal memory but no removable storage and a fixed 2,300mAh battery.
+It's got support for AT&T and T-Mobile LTE, but not AWS HSPA+, potentially limiting its T-Mobile coverage.
+Hardware-wise, it's identical to the developer edition M7 sold by HTC, only with Google's software in place of HTC Sense.

 Read our review of the GPe HTC One for more details.
-Buy now in Google Play.
+Buy now on Google Play.